 John: And the point is the callback helps defuse a lot of situations.

 Ted: Here’s the secret, though, with the callback.
-You have to give it time, OK?
-I’ve made the mistake of bringing humor at the wrong time, OK?
-So timing is everything in comedy.
+You have to give it time, okay?
+I’ve made the mistake of bringing humor at the wrong time, okay?
+So, timing is everything in comedy.
 We know this.
-And so, my wife was one day, um, making a – a Brussels sprout salad, like a cabbage salad…
+And so, my wife was one day, um, making a – a brussel sprout salad, like a cabbage salad…

 Jim: That’s a nonstarter right there.

-John: You need a lot of mint for that.
+John: You need a lot of mint for that (laughter).

 Jim: No, she wasn’t…

-Ted: OK, 30 minutes is not enough time.
+Ted: Okay, 30 minutes is not enough time.